UCLQT/UCLQ-Quantum-Energy-Hackathon/README.md

 Mauro Mendizabal Pico,
 Thomas R. Clarke (SolemnShark871)

-The notebook with the finial code is called finalfinal.ipynb
+## TThe notebook with the finial code is called finalfinal.ipynb

-## The images from the final QAOA circuit can found in the folder `Images_Quantum_circuit`
+The images from the final QAOA circuit can found in the folder `Images_Quantum_circuit`

 The results of the classical emulator can be found in the folder `Image_Results`